sbody2020/AkashFinTechCaseStudy/README.md

 ## Results

-* What has been the business impact of this company so far?
+* The Impact of Akash on the decentralized web platform right now is in its earliest stages to say the least, with its MainNet 2.0 having launched with 188 applications ontop of it on the 23rd of March 2021, it has since added various amounts more ontop and is looking to take Akash into huge level to challenge AWS and google and capture market share, it has saved every business that has switched over or built on the Akash network in excess of 10x the amount of premium it was once paying on AWS or Google.

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+* Alot of the metrics measured in the space are upon Fee's and cost of cloud computing power per business, and also the total market capital VS the amount of users storing information upon that individual cloud service.

 * How is your company performing relative to competitors in the same domain?
+Akash is in its early stages, and even tho it is performing outstandingly in regards to customer experience, savings and performance within its cloud, its market price is severely undervalued as large adoption hasnt started yet.

 ## Recommendations